Using Data to Facilitate Better Research and Improve Patient Care

 As a result of the continued success of the collaboration between Surrey, the RCGP and Wellbeing Software, higher quality pseudonymised data is being provided to Public Health England for national surveillance, vaccine effectiveness and other programmes to support public health.

 According to Simon de Lusignan, University of Surrey Professor of Primary Care & Clinical Informatics and RSC Medical Director, the data that Apollo manages enables them to provide vital information for major healthcare related research across England.
+Learn more about clinic management software.

 To arrange a demonstration contact us here.